eBay/goose/README.md

 2. Check in the relevant files
 3. Profit!

-The service supports both "VERIFY" actions, like when a pull request is created, as well as "COMMIT" actions, which are when the change actually needs to take place.
+The service sends events for both "VERIFY" actions, like when a pull request is created, as well as "COMMIT" actions, which are when the change actually needs to take place.
 For VERIFY actions, these will be represented in the PR status.

 ## How?